markjivko/rpg/readme.txt

 6. Earn gems by designing and playing platformer mini-games in the game arena

 == Changelog ==

+= [0.3.5] 2021-05-20 =
+* Notices
+  * Please upgrade Stephino RPG **PRO** to version **0.2.1**
+  * **Chat Room**: Added Firebase anonymous login; please go to `Game Mechanics > User Content > Chat Room > Getting Started` and follow steps **6** and **9** to enable Anonymous Sign-in and update the Realtime Database rules
+* Enhancements
+  * **Themes**: you can now safely edit your own themes directly from the browser with auto-update enabled
+  * Chat Room: Messages can be deleted by authors; removed "message sent" sound and other improvements
+  * **Messages i18n**: messages are now stored as JSON configuration objects instead of plain HTML, resulting in a much smaller database footprint and dynamic templating of messages
+  * **Game Masters**: Promote/demote players to game masters, allowing them more control over the game i.e. console, Game Arena and others; game masters can promote/demote other players including themselves but not super-admins; super-admins are the only ones allowed to access administrative parts of the game, such as the `Dashboard`, `Themes`, `Game Mechanics` etc.
+  * **Item unlocked** notifications
+* Bug fixes
+  * Multisite (MU): Network Admin menu
+  * Fixed message pruning and delete bugs
+  * Fixed avatar URL mismatch
+  * Fixed interaction with other themes and plugins UI
+  * Fixed Discovery mix-up bug
+  * Fixed minor i18n issues in resource dialogs
+  * Fixed entity suggestions for attack and transport actions
+  * Fixed max. queue bug
+* Additional changes
+  * Updated Firebase to version 8.4.3
+  * Improved messages layout: user messages vs. system messages and other
+  * Unfulfilled requirements point to the corresponding building/research field instead of the help menu
+  * Unified item card behavior
+  * Added platformer game ID to interface

 = [0.3.4] 2021-02-19 =
 * Enhancements